metatensor/metatrain/README.rst

   and application needs.

 - **Streamlined Training**: Automated process leveraging MD-generated data to optimize ML models with minimal effort.
+It uses the ``hydra`` module to easy management of folder and files.

 - **HPC Compatibility**: Efficient in HPC environments for extensive simulations.